What is an intake session?

 If required you can choose to have your children assessed with a Child Psychologist.
 However, your children do not attend mediation between you and your ex-spouse.

-right for me?
+Is mediation right for me?

 This will be determined during your intake session.
 Mediation can work for many people, under many circumstances.
 Situations involving child abuse, family violence, matters deemed extremely urgent can be exempt Family Dispute Resolution.